sarthakbua/TMLC_ML_WORKS/README.md

 ### Rent Prediction
 The given data set is stating some information on houses at different location of the world , those are given on rent .

+### Health insurance purchase
+The company is selling health insurance, from there it is asking to predict which customer can buy the product